startinggravity/Drupal-8-Theme/INSTALL.md

 Developing this Drupal 8 theme requires several components that are not provided natively by most operating systems.
 The following instructions presume no previous use of Node.js, NPM, Gulp, Bower and such, and presumes installation on a computer running MacOSX.

-If you are certain you have used Node.js, Gulp and Bower before, you can skip these instructions and continue with the information provide on the (README page)[https://github.com/startinggravity/Drupal-8-Theme/blob/master/README.md].
+If you are certain you have used Node.js, Gulp, Bower and Drush before, you can skip these instructions and continue with the information provided on the (README page)[https://github.com/startinggravity/Drupal-8-Theme/blob/master/README.md#installation].

 ## Node.js